Lifecord – a kill cord you will never forget – launched by Landau

 IIMS members at the Grafham Water SCWG meeting

-The IIMS UK Small Craft Working Group (SCWG) met for one of its regular meetings in early May at Grafham Water Sailing Club near Huntingdon.
+The IIMS Small Craft Working Group met at Grafham Water in early May for its regular meeting at Grafham Water Sailing Club in Huntingdon.

 The theme of the day was Metals in the Marine Environment.
 Although attendance was smaller than normal, those who did come to the meeting found the day both absorbing and highly informative too.